Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Physics of instability and control

 \subsection{The three control variables}

 The practical implication of Eqs.~(\ref{eq:hazardproxy})--(\ref{eq:instability}) is that the debris-control problem is governed, to first order, by three variables.
 The first is disposal reliability $p_{\rm disp}$ for newly launched spacecraft.
 If a spacecraft carries $N_m$ disposal modes with independent success probabilities $p_j$, the effective disposal reliability is

+Eq.~(\ref{eq:pdisp}) assumes statistical independence among disposal modes.
+In practice, common-cause failures in power, attitude control, command, propulsion, or thermal survival can dominate the true residual risk, so the engineering objective is not merely to add disposal modes, but to add genuinely independent disposal paths.

+The independence assumption in Eq.~(\ref{eq:pdisp}) is optimistic when the disposal modes share power, attitude control, thermal survival, commanding, or propulsion dependencies.
+A simple common-cause extension is

+where $q_c$ is the probability of a common-cause failure that disables all disposal modes.
+The effect can be large.
+Two nominally redundant disposal modes with $p_1=p_2=0.9$ give $p_{\rm disp}=0.99$ under independence, but with only $q_c=0.05$,

+Thus, redundancy improves environmental performance only when it reduces the common-cause tail of disposal failure.
+For licensing and procurement, the relevant reliability metric is not the number of disposal modes, but the verified reduction in $(1-p_{\rm disp})\tau_k$.

 The second is encounter-state uncertainty in the high-risk conjunction tail.
-For a linearized conjunction, the combined miss-distance covariance on the encounter plane is
+For a linearized conjunction, the encounter-plane covariance is

-where $C_1$ and $C_2$ are the inertial state covariances of the two objects and $\Gmap$ maps state uncertainty into the encounter plane.
-To first order, false-warning burden scales with the area of the combined uncertainty ellipse, $\propto \sqrt{\det C_b}$.
+where $C_1$ and $C_2$ are the inertial state covariances of the two objects, $C_{12}$ and $C_{21}$ are cross-covariance terms, and $G$ maps relative-state uncertainty into the encounter plane.
+If the two state estimates are statistically independent, $C_{12}=C_{21}=0$, and Eq.~(\ref{eq:combined_covariance}) reduces to the common expression $C_b=G(C_1+C_2)G^T$.

-The operational implication of Eq.~(\ref{eq:encountercov}) is that covariance quality is a first-order cost driver.
-The area of the combined uncertainty ellipse controls not only collision-probability estimation but also false-warning burden, maneuver planning load, and the fraction of conjunctions that can be handled autonomously rather than through manual escalation.
-In dense constellations, modest improvement in covariance realism for the high-risk tail can therefore deliver greater value than global but weak improvement across the full catalogue.
+The characteristic ambiguous area in the encounter plane scales with $\sqrt{\det C_b}$, which is why covariance improvement can reduce operator workload.
+However, the single-event collision probability is not simply proportional to this area.
+In the short-encounter, Gaussian-error, small-hard-body limit,

+where $\mathbf b$ is the projected miss vector and $R_{\rm HBR}$ is the hard-body radius.
+Thus, covariance reduction has two distinct effects: it reduces the ambiguous review area for the high-risk tail, but it can increase or decrease the estimated $P_c$ for a particular encounter depending on the normalized miss distance.
+The economically relevant quantity is therefore the reduction in high-tail ambiguous conjunctions and risk-reduction decisions, not a universal monotonic decrease in every computed $P_c$.